hongqin/R_COVID19_student_bootcamp2022June/README.md

 Referecence:
+ * A year with COVID-19 Dr. Jeticia Sistrunk. https://youtu.be/Pik30ECC5XE
-  Epidemiological modeling for COVID 19.
+ * Epidemiological modeling for COVID 19.
 Dr. Metewab Ayalew. https://youtu.be/4fxsjycTIlo